Heading to Mumbai? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 GETTING AROUND

-- BEST supplies the bus and tram services in the city that operate from 5.00-00.00.
-Tickets are purchased aboard through a uniformed conductor.
+- BEST supplies the bus and tram services in the city that operate from 5 AM to Midnight.
+Tickets are purchased aboard from a uniformed conductor.
+Day pass: ₹40 (excludes AC/express buses).

 - Tourist tickets can be purchased for unlimited travel between the Central and Western railway stations.
 1st class tickets cost Rs170 for 1-day, Rs330 for 3-days and Rs390 for 5-days.